awallace689/Hairbnb/README.md

 2. Write-up, Class Diagram, Product Backlog, Sprint Backlog, State Diagram, Gantt Chart, and Use Case Diagram image can be found within the Documentation folder.

+## How to Run Tests

+1. Download the repository.
+2. Install flutter from here: https://flutter.dev/docs/get-started/install and add flutter to PATH
+3. Navigate to the repository from the command line.
+4. Run flutter test